Cutler, California

 Cutler is a community and census-designated place (CDP) in Tulare County, California, United States.
-The population was 5,000 at the 2010 census, up from 4,491 at the 2000 census.
-The population as of 2019 was 5,214.
+The population was 4,480 at the 2020 census, down from 5,000 at the 2010 census.

 Geography

 Cutler is located at 36°31′29″N 119°17′20″W (36.524791, -119.288991).

 According to the United States Census Bureau, the CDP has a total area of 1.2 sqmi, all of it land.

 Cutler is located by the junction of routes 63 and 201.

 Cutler is nestled near the base of the Sierra Nevada Mountain Foothills.

+History

+Rails reached Cutler in 1897.
+The San Francisco and San Joaquin Valley Railroad established a manned depot and offered passenger and freight service.
+Cutler was located at mile post 38.50 on the Visalia District.
+In 1899 the SF&SJV because a part of the Santa Fe Railroad.
+In 1914, a second rail line, one mile east of town, was laid by the Minkler Southern (a subsidiary of the Santa Fe).
+A connecting wye was established as well.
+Cutler remained an important rail junction point through the 1970s.
+Dwindling freight traffic caused the Santa Fe to sell the rail lines to the Tulare Valley Railroad in 1992.
+The rails were soon abandoned and removed.

 Demographics

+Cutler first appeared as an unincorporated place in the 1950 U.S. census; and then as a census designated place in the 1980 U.S. census.